 Who are the Power Zone Instructors?

 Currently (as of 2021), Peloton's Power Zone instructors are Matt Wilpers, Denis Morton, Christine D'Ercole, and Olivia Amato.
 I am hoping this year they add even more instructors - I'd love to see Jess Sims teach a Power Zone class!
+Update: Ben Alldis has been added as a Power Zone instructor!

 What is a Power Zone Challenge?